National University of Public Service: Main events

 Students, lecturers, and administrative staff of Ludovika-UPS can participate at several official events organized regularly throughout the academic year.
 For students, the first major events are the Freshman Camp offering an opportunity for first year students to meet each other in a friendly environment with several joint activities and concerts, and the Students' Ball where the symbolic inauguration of first year students is held.
 At the end of the academic year, official events are held where students can socialize with their professors.
 These usually take form of a ball organized by the special student communities and the related institutes or departments.

-Since November is considered as the month of science at UPS, the university organizes an official ball to which students, professors and members of the administrative staff are both welcome.
+Since November is considered as the month of science at LUPS, the university organizes an official ball to which students, professors and members of the administrative staff are both welcome.
 This event is harmonized with the Hungarian Science Festival which is a nationwide set of programmes: universities have open lectures to the public and young researchers and PhD students can give presentations on their respective research topics and results.

 Bachelor and Master level students with potential for additional research can participate at conferences where they can present their respective papers which they prepared with the guidance of professors.
 These conferences are organized by the faculties' scientific students’ associations separately on the faculty level after which a similar conference is held on the university level.
 This is synchronized with the organization of the National Conference of Scientific Students’ Associations held biannually.
 These events offer great opportunities for those BA and MA level students who wish to publish their research results and have the intention of continuing their studies on a PhD level in the future.

 The university offers several recreational programmes, from which the largest one is the University Sports Day when students, lecturers and members of the administrative staff can participate at various physical activities.
 Similarly, the Faculty Days and Dormitory Days offer sporting activities as well, however, these events last 2–3 days with each day having a different theme.